HiToms take down Tri-City 13-8

-THOMASVILLE — Solid pitching and timely hitting helped the HiToms add to their growing momentum.
+THOMASVILLE — Solid pitching and timely hitting helped the HiToms add to their growing momentum last week.

 High Point-Thomasville got a strong start from Matthew Little, scored nine straight runs in the middle innings and defeated the Tri-City Chili Peppers 13-8 in Coastal Plain League baseball Thursday at Finch Field.